OpenSourceEconomics/econ-project-templates/_sources/rationale.txt

 The design of the project templates is guided by the following main thoughts:

     #. **Separation of logical chunks** A minimal requirement for a project to scale.
-    #. **Only execute the required tasks** Again required for scalability.
+    #. **Only execute required tasks, automatically** Again required for scalability.
 It means that the machine needs to know what is meant by a "required task".
     #. **Re-use of code and data instead of copying and pasting** Else you will forget the copy & paste step at some point down the road.
 At best, this leads to errors; at worst to misinterpreting the results.
-    #. **Be as language-agnostic as possible** Make it easy to use the best tool for a particular problem and to mix them in a project.
+    #. **Be as language-agnostic as possible** Make it easy to use the best tool for a particular task and to mix tools in a project.
     #. **Clear separation of inputs and outputs** Required to find your way around in a complex project.

 I will not touch upon the last point until the :ref:`implementation` section below.
-The remainder of this page introduces an example and the general concept of how to think about the first four points.
+The remainder of this page introduces an example and a general concept of how to think about the first four points.

 Running example